 - Job shadow and/or conduct an informational interview with a professional.
 There is no better way to understand a career than to learn about it first-hand.
 Contact RealWorld Career Services for assistance.
 And finally . . .

 - Know thyself.
 That old adage is indeed a powerful one.
-Take some time to be reflective as you discuss The Element in University Scholarship.
+Take some time to reflect on your interests, values, and goals.
 Also see exploration resources below.

 Exploration Websites and Online Tools